eddyriv3ra/intive/README.md

 ## Synopsis

-Challenge project for software company Intive-FDV, this project was about adding a person through a form and greeting them with the entered data, and also list with all the previous users.
+Challenge project for software company Intive-FDV, this project is about adding a person through a form and greeting them with the entered data, and also show a list with all the previous users.
+When a previous user is selected it retrieves the data in the database using an API and greets them again.

 ### Installing